sbryngelson/group-docs/group-syllabus/working-with-me.md

 I recognize that this is one of the most important and consequential relationships you will have; while I hope it will be at least as meaningful for me, it is less likely to be as consequential.
 As a result, I encourage you to let me know if something needs to be fixed.

+### Advising "style"

-Importantly, I am your _advisor_, not your manager, supervisor, or even your teacher.
+I am your _advisor_, not your manager, supervisor, or even your teacher.
 I am not here to "boss you around" or to tell you what to do when, but I do provide suggestions, recommendations, and sometimes even decisions ("this paper is not good enough to submit for this deadline"), and I do expect to see various outcomes (and progress).
 But, I try to stay away from prescribing the details.
 Instead, I will help you set your plans and goals and the best way to reach them.